-This blog will look at how these two scents can be combined to create a new scent that is both calming and energizing.
+In this blog post, we will delve into how these two scents can be blended to create a unique aroma that is both soothing and invigorating.

 This makes them a good combination to use while studying or at work in the office.